Oxford Online Biblical Reference Resources

 These volumes are fully integrated into our Library catalog, so you can access them through any catalog search by clicking on the Click to View link in the book’s catalog record.
 Also, you have the option of opening them through the links on this page.

 If you are a student, faculty or staff member, or Union, PSCE or BTSR alum, and you need to obtain or update your Library account, please contact our Circulation Supervisor, Lisa Janes.
 If you already have a valid barcode and PIN but you are having trouble using your login, please contact our Director of Public and Electronic Services, Ryan Douthat.
-If you are not familiar with Oxford Biblical reference resources and have questions about them, or you need other research assistance, please contact our Reference Librarian, Robin McCall, or our Charlotte Librarian, David Mayo.
+If you are not familiar with Oxford Biblical reference resources and have questions about them, or you need other research assistance, please contact Seminary Librarian Robin McCall.

 Oxford online biblical reference resource access links and descriptions: